Change the World

 "Change the World" is a song written by Tommy Sims, Gordon Kennedy, and Wayne Kirkpatrick and recorded by country music artist Wynonna Judd.
-A cover version was recorded by English singer Eric Clapton for the soundtrack of the 1996 film Phenomenon.
+A later version was recorded by English singer Eric Clapton for the soundtrack of the 1996 film Phenomenon.
 Clapton's version was produced by R&B record producer Kenneth "Babyface" Edmonds.

-The Clapton release, recorded for Reprise and Warner Bros.
-Records, reached the top 40 in twenty countries and topped the charts in Canada, as well as Billboard magazine's Adult Contemporary and Adult Top 40 charts in the United States.
+The Clapton release was recorded for Reprise and Warner Bros.
+Records.
+While reaching the top 40 in twenty countries, it topped the charts in Canada as well.
+The Clapton version also registered as Billboard magazine's Adult Contemporary and Adult Top 40 charts in the United States.
 The single won eight awards, including three Grammy Awards at the 39th annual ceremony in 1997.